Lorentz-invariant and Lorentz-non-invariant aspects of a scalar tachyon field Lagrangian and the scalar tachyon Feynman propagator: Lorentz invariance of tachyon Feynman propagator

 According to the Lehman-Symanzik-Zimmerman reduction formula, in the computation of the $S$-matrix elements using the Feynman diagrams the Feynman propagators should be attached to the internal lines of the diagrams only.
-Therefore the Feynman rules for the construction of Feynman diagrams which include tachyons appear to remain standard, with a minor exception: to each external tachyon leg (asymptotic tachyon state) the causal $\Theta$ function $\Theta(ku)$ should be attached.
+Therefore the Feynman rules for the construction of Feynman diagrams which include tachyons appear to remain standard, with a minor exception: to each external tachyon leg (asymptotic tachyon state) the causal $\Theta$ function $\Theta(ku)$ should be attached to ensure a cut of the phase space of reactions with such states as described in \cite{pvmich}.

-We observe thus that the operation of the time ordering of field operators in (3.3) realises, in general, the same function as causal $\Theta$-terms in the field operators (1.5).
+We observe thus that the operation of the time ordering of field operators in (\ref{eq:33}) realises, in general, the same function as causal $\Theta$-terms in the field operators (1.5).
 Therefore we can interpret heuristically the obtained results as follows.

 The standard $i\epsilon$ prescription, aimed at the definition of the integration contour on the complex plane of $k^0$, allows virtual tachyons (as well as virtual ordinary particles) to avoid causal restrictions, which are otherwise (i.e. in the case of real faster-than-light particles) imposed by the causal $\Theta$ function on the propagation of free tachyons.
-In other words, the $i\epsilon$ prescription, ensuring the time ordering of the tachyon field operators which contain the $\Theta$ functions apparently breaking the Lorentz invariance, makes the virtual tachyons insensitive to the existence of the preferred reference frame (which indeed is intuitively obvious), and this results in the Lorentz invariance of the tachyon Feynman propagator, similarly to the Feynman propagators of ordinary particles.
+In other words, the $i\epsilon$ prescription, ensuring the time ordering of the tachyon field operators which contain the $\Theta$ functions apparently breaking the Lorentz invariance, makes the virtual tachyons insensitive to the existence of the preferred reference frame (which indeed is intuitively obvious: virtual tachyons cannot be used as signal carriers), and this results in the Lorentz invariance of the tachyon Feynman propagator, similarly to the Feynman propagators of ordinary particles.